wp-plugins/flyzoo/readme.txt

 == Changelog ==

+= 1.3.0 =
+* 06.30.2014 - NEW: Chatrooms are now embeddable into the page (PRO)
+             - NEW: Now it's possible to clean the chat room history right from the window
-= 1.2.1 =
+	     - IMPROVED: Reduced space and paddings to improve messages readability = 1.2.1 =
 * 05.19.2014 - New translations: Spanish, French, Italian and German
 	     - Improved users online counter